wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/registration-booking-process/includes/2-portal-overview.md

 In this exercise, you will assume the persona of a public user who is looking to register for vaccination via the Vaccine Management Portal.
-You will learn how to browse to the portal, become familiar with the eligibility questions and understand the registration process.
+You will learn how to browse to the portal, become familiar with the eligibility questions, and understand the registration process.

 ## Task 1: Navigate to portal and register for vaccination